picocom

 will:

-Replace every CR (carriage return, 0x0d) character with LF (line feed, 0x0a) and every DEL (delete, 0x7f) character with BS (backspace, 0x08) before
+Replace every CR (carriage return, 0x0d) character with LF (line feed, 0x0a) and every DEL (delete, 0x7f) character with BS (backspace, 0x08) before writing it to the serial port.

 Ignore (not write to the terminal) every LF character read from the serial port, and replace every BS character read from the serial port with DEL.